International Day Against Homophobia, Transphobia and Biphobia

 IDAHOT Theme for 2018: Alliances for Solidarity

 Each year has a different theme.
-The theme for 2018 is Alliances for Solidarity, to recognize that progress on LGBT issues requires building and sustaining partnerships.
+The theme for 2018 was Alliances for Solidarity, to recognize that progress on LGBT issues requires building and sustaining partnerships.

-To mark the day this year, APA is partnering with the Center for American Progress and the Fenway Institute to conduct a public Congressional briefing on Capitol Hill titled Rolling Back Progress: How Shifts in Federal Policy are Hurting Lesbian, Gay, Bisexual and Transgender Americans (PDF, 187KB), which will be led by Clinton W. Anderson, interim executive director for the Public Interest Directorate and director of the Office on Sexual Orientation and Gender Diversity.
-If you would like to attend, please RSVP.
+To mark the day this year, APA partnered with the Center for American Progress and the Fenway Institute to conduct a public Congressional briefing on Capitol Hill titled Rolling Back Progress: How Shifts in Federal Policy are Hurting Lesbian, Gay, Bisexual and Transgender Americans (PDF, 187KB), which was led by Clinton W. Anderson, interim executive director for the Public Interest Directorate and director of the Office on Sexual Orientation and Gender Diversity.

-Speakers will focus on three main areas by first reviewing the current political landscape, including supportive and discriminatory bills and actions emanating from Executive Branch Agencies, with a focus on civil rights and data collection.
-They will then explain psychological and public health evidence on the harmful physical and mental health effects of discriminatory policies and the protective effects of supportive policies.
-And finally, they will suggest specific policy recommendations to limit stigma and benefit the health of sexual and gender minorities.
+Speakers focused on three main areas by first reviewing the current political landscape, including supportive and discriminatory bills and actions emanating from Executive Branch Agencies, with a focus on civil rights and data collection.
+After, they explained psychological and public health evidence on the harmful physical and mental health effects of discriminatory policies and the protective effects of supportive policies.
+And finally, they suggested specific policy recommendations to limit stigma and benefit the health of sexual and gender minorities.

 In keeping with this year’s theme, this section highlights work in which APA has been involved to produce resources that are the result of partnering with other psychological and non-governmental organizations, both domestically and internationally.